configcat/docs/website/docs/targeting/percentage-options.md

 ---
 id: percentage-options
 title: Percentage Options
-description: Percentage options are used to define the percentage of users that will receive a specific value for a feature flag or setting.
-This way you can gradually release a new feature to a subset of users.
+description: Percentage options define the percentage of users that will receive a specific value for a feature flag or setting.
+This way, you can gradually release a new feature to a subset of users.
 ---

 ## What are Percentage Options?

-Percentage options are used to define the percentage of users that will receive a specific value for a feature flag or setting.
-This way you can gradually release a new feature to a subset of users.
-Instead of releasing a feature to all users at once, a specific percentage of users are selected to receive access to the feature.
+Percentage options define the percentage of users receiving a specific value for a feature flag or setting.
+This way, you can gradually release a new feature to a subset of users.
+Instead of releasing a feature to all users simultaneously, a specific percentage of users are selected to receive access to the feature.
 This allows developers to control and monitor the impact of the new feature in a controlled manner.

 ## How to add Percentage Options?